ssddanbrown/wirestat/readme.md

 <metric> <operator> <value> : <rule name/label>
 ```

+The delimeter can be updated, please see options below.

 Where:

 - **metric**: Is the full property name of the metric you want to check against.